why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

  * Personal Expenses: $2,196
  * Transportation: $1,308

-Which, when added together, correspond to average expenses of $1,929/month, nearly exceeding the gross pay offered by the department, and certainly more than the ~$1,500 net pay hitting our wallets;
+Which, when added together, correspond to average expenses of $1,929/month, nearly exceeding the gross pay offered by the department, and certainly more than the ~$1,500 net pay hitting our wallets.

 ## Reason 5 <a name="reason5" />
+**There is real human suffering in our department because of the lack of living wages.
+It's to the point that many of us can no longer ethically recommend graduate study in our department to potential new graduate students.**

-- Pay has gotten so tight that some graduate employees in the Department of Computer and Information Science are discreetly taking additional flex jobs in order to make ends meet, such as picking up occasional fast food shifts and doing gigwork like Uber or Lyft driving, none of which is conducive to teaching, research, or progress towards the graduate employee’s own graduation;
-- At one point, a PhD student in our department hosted an immediate family member in a tent in their yard, because there was no more space in their home for another person to sleep.
-- Graduate employees who cannot take on additional work are particularly impacted by unlivable pay, such as carers of young children, people with certain disabilities, or international students who are generally prohibited from working for employers other than the university as a condition of their visas;
+Pay has gotten so tight that some graduate employees in the Department of Computer and Information Science are discreetly taking additional flex jobs in order to make ends meet, such as picking up occasional fast food shifts and doing gigwork like Uber or Lyft driving, none of which is conducive to teaching, research, or progress towards the graduate employee’s own graduation.
+At one point, a PhD student in our department hosted an immediate family member in a tent in their yard, because there was no more space in their home for another person to sleep.
+Moreover, graduate employees who cannot take on additional work are particularly impacted by unlivable pay, such as carers of young children, people with certain disabilities, or international students who are generally prohibited from working for employers other than the university as a condition of their visas.

-29. WHEREAS we are proud of our university, our department, our earned degrees, our students, our faculty, and the caliber of academic rigor provided by our labor;
-30. WHEREAS many of us can no longer recommend graduate study in computer science at the University of Oregon to potential doctoral and master’s students due to the scarcity of graduate employee positions and the unlivable pay provided by those positions that do exist;

-32. WHEREAS the livelihood and graduation of approximately 50 graduate employees (approximately 25 teachers and 25 researchers) and their families is at stake here;
+We are proud of our university, our department, our earned degrees, our students, our faculty, and the caliber of academic rigor provided by our labor.
+However, many of us can no longer recommend graduate study in computer science at the University of Oregon to potential doctoral and master’s students due to the scarcity of graduate employee positions and the unlivable pay provided by those positions that do exist.
+We are doing this since the livelihood and graduation of approximately 50 graduate employees (approximately 25 teachers and 25 researchers) and their families is at stake here.
+We need your help to do our jobs.

 ## Reason 6 <a name="reason6" />
+**We are not asking for a lot of money.
+And there is plenty of money in the budget to pay us a bit more.**

 - The Oregon State Legislature has allocated some $900 million to Oregon’s public universities over the next biennium;
 - Undergraduate enrollment and tuition numbers for the upcoming academic year appear to be promising, and returns from the university’s savings through its $912.5 million endowment and other investments are considerable;